 The final part of the walk into Haywards Heath is something of an anti-climax since you have to endure a fair amount of road walking as well as a stretch across the town's golf course.
 The consequence of building the railway to the east of Cuckfield can be seen all too well in the suburban sprawl around the station, but it does at least provide a fast and frequent train service back to the capital.

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths at almost any time of the year.

-If driving, park at Haywards Heath and take the train to the start of the walk.
-Its large station car park costs £8 Mon–Fri, £4.90 Sat, £2 Sun & BH (2015).
-There is no station car park at Wivelsfield.
+If driving, there is no station car park at Wivelsfield so it is better to park at Haywards Heath and take the train to the start of the walk.
+Its large station car park costs £9.20 Mon–Fri, £5.30 Sat, £2.25 Sun & BH (2021).

 The suggested place to stop for tea is at Borde Hill, where Café Elvira (01444-458845) is outside the garden entrance and thus open to non-visitors (daily to 5pm).
 This large tearoom (next to the more formal Jeremy's Restaurant) has a nice back garden and serves a good range of cakes and desserts.

 On the way into Haywards Heath you pass a Sainsbury's with a Starbucks coffee shop (open to 7pm Mon–Fri, 6.30pm Sat, 4pm Sun), and just past the station entrance there is a café in the large Waitrose (open to 9pm Mon–Sat, 4pm Sun).
 The station itself has a convenient coffee shop inside the booking hall and kiosks on the platforms.
 For stronger fare you could try the Burrell Arms (01444-453214) on the roundabout.